r0ss26/my-portfolio/README.md

 ### Component 7: Typewriter Effect

-I have used a typewriter effect to add visual flow to the home page, the aim is to draw the users eye to the moving text in the introduction, which then flows across to the call to action button.
+I have used a typewriter effect to add visual flow to the home page, the aim is to draw the user's eye to the moving text in the introduction, which then flows across to the call to action button.

 The animation consists of two separate CSS animations which run on a delay after the home page has loaded.
 I have simulated a cursor effect by having the right hand border of the HTML span animate between coloured and transparent on an infinite loop.
 The typing effect is achieved by transitioning the span from 0% width to 100% with the overflow being hidden.